 It’s always better to provide online customers with as many payment options as possible.
 However, it may seem to be costly.
 So, it is better to prioritise and choose the most popular payment option first, subsequently adding other options as the number of online visitors and the business grows.

 It may be noted that customers are inherently picky about the kind of payment option they use to make payments online.
-While most choose the best option available in the portal, others choose to pay using their preferred payment option.
+While most choose the best option in the portal, others choose to pay using their preferred payment option.
 Websites like Nimbbl provide multiple payment options for customer convenience, including Wallets, Net banking, BNPL, UPI, and more.”

 6. Remove surprise costs and fees

 Additional costs are the prime reason customers abandon checkout at the very last second, as they start second-guessing the ultimate value of their online purchase.
 Online customers abruptly checking out will result in an increased checkout abandonment rate.
-It is better for online portals to provide as many details as beforehand, including subtotal, shipping fees, applicable tax, and total pay to allay fears of online customers of any additional cost added in the cart.
+It is better for online portals to provide as many details as beforehand, including subtotal, shipping fees, applicable tax, and total pay to allay fears of online customers of any additional cost added to the cart.

 7. Show security badges and seals